AnnemetteBP/logit-diff-lens/implementation_docs/README_figure_generation_brief.md

 - optional MLP output
 - metadata
 - optional cached readouts
+- attention masks
+- special-token handling
+- meaningful-token filtering for padded positions

 ### Important message

-This is the shared source of truth for many downstream analyses.
+This is one useful storage path for later analysis, not the whole point of the toolkit.

 The figure should emphasize that:

-- hidden states are saved once
-- multiple readouts can be derived later
+- saved runs can support later analysis
+- masking and padding should be handled correctly
-- this supports reproducibility and extensibility
+- the same toolkit also supports direct prompt, batch, dataset, and generation analysis

 ---